AI Research · Workplace Strategy

 Get the full analysis.

-Ten sections covering methodology, the 412-occupation breakdown, displacement scenarios, sector implications, and the framework for translating these numbers into decisions for your own organisation.
+The full report — methodology, the 412-occupation breakdown, the net office-space model (gross versus net), the capability gap and the hiring margin, sector implications, and the framework for turning these numbers into decisions for your own organisation.

 Download the report